Namibia Walvis Basin PEL 37

 - Paragon Oil & Gas (Pty) Ltd 5.00%

-A number of ponded turbidite, slope turbidite, basin floor turbidite fans and channels forming major very large "leads" closely associated with, and within the Inner Graben of EL 0037 have been identified and mapped.
+A number of ponded turbidite, slope turbidite, basin floor turbidite fans and channels forming very large leads and prospects closely associated with, and within the Inner Graben of PEL 37 have been identified and mapped.

 Kenya Lamu Basin L6